Reporter Outreach Logo

 Content: Everyone Has It.
 That's the Problem.

 In 2026, content is the baseline.
 Every serious competitor in your space has blog posts, guides, comparison pages, and resource hubs.
-Many of them are excellent.
+Many are excellent.
 The content pillar hasn't become less important — it's become the minimum requirement rather than the edge.

 What Google Actually Evaluates